A huge thank you goes out to everyone who donated items and participated in our 2018 Silent Auction

-HCCA will host our 3rd Annual Silent Auction to Benefit America’s Fund at the 2017 Compliance Institute.
-America’s Fund, is a charity created to provide resources and financial support to critically injured members of the U.S. Armed Forces.
+HCCA hosted our 4th Annual Silent Auction to Benefit America’s Fund at the 2018 Compliance Institute.
+America’s Fund is a charity created to provide resources and financial support to critically injured members of the U.S. Armed Forces.

-America’s Fund was an easy choice after hearing how they helped HCCA member, Kim Lansford, and her son, Staff Sergeant (SSG) Justin Lansford.
+America’s Fund was selected at the charity of choice after hearing how they helped HCCA member, Kim Lansford, and her son, Staff Sergeant (SSG) Justin Lansford.
 To read their remarkable story, and what America’s Fund did for them, see below.

 America’s Fund and Justin Lansford’s Story